+Definition – Unsought goods refer to products and services that are either unknown to consumers or are not generally sought out by them but may purchase due to either a perceived threat or lack of interest.
 Individuals have no added incentive to buy such items, and hence, they remain unsought for them.
-Factors like intention and the desire to buy are generally missing firstly because the buyer has no knowledge and secondly if they are even placed in front of him it seems to him a waste of money, time and effort.
+Factors like intention and the desire to buy are generally missing firstly because the buyer has no knowledge and secondly if they are even placed in front of him it seems to him a waste of money, time, and effort.

-A consumer will intentionally never seek out unsought goods, but this is not a permanent position.
+A consumer will intentionally never seek out unsought goods and unsought products, but this is not a permanent position.
 The brands have several tools at their disposal that can help them to arouse consumer interest by increasing product awareness in their minds.

-An important example of unsought goods is the alarm system in our vehicles.
+One of the common unsought product examples is the alarm system in our vehicles.
 People generally consider it a waste of money.

 Another important example of unsought goods is life insurance policies.
 People generally associate health and accidental insurance with their death or a tragic occurrence and choose to turn a blind eye.

-Prepaid funeral services have always been considered unsought goods, and even now, only a few people are becoming aware of the advantages of availing such services during their lifetime.
+Prepaid funeral services have always been considered unsought goods and unsought products, and even now, only a few people are becoming aware of the advantages of availing of such services during their lifetime.
 There is a serious need to make people aware of its benefits so that they have a choice even during their last ride.

-An important example of unsought goods is the use of reference books and encyclopedias.
-When I was in school, the basic mentality of most of us was that such items were of no use because in exams you have to read-only from the prescribed books.
+An important example of unsought goods and unsought products is the use of reference books and encyclopedias.
+When I was in school, the basic mentality of most of us was that such items were of no use because in exams you have to read only from the prescribed books.